 Devices will contain district-approved software and filtering tools; students should not tamper with, remove, or install any software

-Devices that are enrolled in the optional insurance program will also have access to loaner devices while the original device is being repaired.
+Devices that are enrolled in the optional insurance program will also have access to loaner devices (if available) while the original device is being repaired.
 Families that opt out of the insurance program will be responsible for the full cost to repair or replace the device, and a loaner device will not be provided.